 If you start with a low credit limit, paying off your balance daily ensures you have enough spending power to maximize your rewards.

-Wells Fargo was ninth out of 11 credit card issuers in J.D.
-Power’s 2019 customer satisfaction survey.
-The bank’s mobile app received an “About average” rating from J.D.
-Power’s 2019 U.S. Banking Mobile App Satisfaction Study, finishing 12th out of 21 banks.
+Wells Fargo was eighth out of 11 credit card issuers in J.D.
+Power’s 2020 customer satisfaction survey.
+The bank’s mobile app received a “below average” rating from J.D.
+Power’s 2020 U.S. Banking Mobile App Satisfaction Study, finishing 10th.

-Cardholders can manage their business expenses using the Business Spending Report tool, and can use Wells Fargo Business Online or the Wells Fargo app to manage their account.
-For questions or concerns, you can call 800-225-5935 at any time, as it’s available 24 hours a day.
+Cardholders can manage their business expenses using the Business Spending Report tool and can use Wells Fargo Business Online or the Wells Fargo app to manage their account.
+For questions or concerns, you can call 800-225-5935 Mon–Sat: 7 am–11 pm, Sun: 9 am–10 pm Eastern Time.
 Wells Fargo does not offer online chat support for its business customers.

 Wells Fargo offers standard security features you’ve come to expect from credit cards, including fraud monitoring, account activity alerts, zero fraud liability, and chip technology.